Asana: Product Architecture Might Not Be The Best (NYSE:ASAN)

-Asana has strong AI capabilities and is further improving its AI offering with a very versatile AI studio looking to be implemented across multiple company departments.
-According to the financials, analysts estimates and my reasoning, Asana is
+Asana has strong AI capabilities and is further improving its AI offering with a very versatile AI Studio, looking to be implemented across multiple company departments.
+According to the financials, analysts' estimates and my reasoning, Asana is being disrupted

 Asana: Product Architecture Might Not Be The Best